 NOTE: Investigations and Substantiations are a count of the number of events, not the number of alleged perpetrators or victims.
 Also, both counts reflect cases finalized in the quarter reported.
-Starting in the Jul-Sep quarter, process includes both Habilitation Center Campus and Waiver programs.
+Process includes both Habilitation Center Campus and Waiver programs.

 Division of DD Community Inquiries Into Potential Abuse/Neglect Allegations